Raid Boss Overview – Tapu Bulu

 - Ground defenders

-- Dark/Fighting defenders
+- Dark and Fighting defenders

 As a Gym Defender